megvii-research/megfile/README.md

 ## Quick Start

-Here's an example of writing a file to s3, syncing to local, reading and finally deleting it.
+Here's an example of writing a file to s3 / sftp / fs, syncing to local, reading and finally deleting it.

 ### Functional Interface
 ```python